Halloween 5: The Revenge of Michael Myers: Post-production

+The film had originally been given an X rating from the Motion Picture Association of America (MPAA) due to its graphic depiction of violence, particularly the sequence in which Jamie, hiding in the laundry chute, is stabbed in the leg by Michael.
+A significant sequence in the film's finale in which Michael massacres a SWAT team at the Haddonfield hospital was excised in post-production.
+This sequence was shot largely by second-unit director Don Pike.

+Alternate opening

 The film's original screenplay featured a young hermit who takes in the injured Michael at the beginning of the film, whose shack was filled with ancient runes, tablets, and other occult items used to perform necromancy.
 Though initially filmed as such, with Theron Read portraying the young man (known as "Dr. Death"), the sequence was later re-shot featuring an older actor, and the occult paraphernalia and theme removed.
 In subsequent years, the original footage featuring Read was thought to be lost.
 This original sequence had been intended to set the groundwork for a subplot that had Michael Myers under the "Curse of Thorn," controlled by a cult devoted to this ancient rune.

 In April 2019, actor Don Shanks reported that film reels had been discovered which may contain the original lost opening scene.
 In August 2021, it was revealed that Scream Factory had obtained the original opening sequence of the film to be included as a bonus feature on their forthcoming UHD and Blu-ray, which was released October 5, 2021.